Absolute North Charters

 Burdekin Visitor Information Centre

-The Burdekin Visitor Information Centre is located in Plantation Park on the Bruce Highway in Ayr.
+The recently redeveloped Burdekin Visitor Information Centre is located in Plantation Park on the Bruce Highway in Ayr.
 It is about an hour's drive south from Townsville, and an hour and fifteen minutes north of Bowen.
 With lots of parking space for caravans and motor homes, Plantation Park makes an excellent spot to break your trip and consider your options.
 Staffed by skilled and knowledgeable locals, this accredited Visitor Information Centre can provide advice on things to see, things to do and where to eat.
 The centre offers up-to-date travel information including maps, brochures and itineraries.
-Free WIFI internet access is provided, and drinks are available for purchase.
+Free WIFI internet access is provided, and now operating as a Driver Reviver site, free tea and coffee is available.
 The friendly volunteers are ready to welcome visitors to the district.

 Charters Towers Visitor Information Centre

 The Charters Towers Visitor Information Centre is located at the intersection of Gill and Mosman Streets right next to City Hall.
+The Visitor Information Centre is currently open Monday - Friday.
 Built in 1880 at a cost of 2350 Pounds, the information centre started its life as the Union Bank and is just one example of the many stunning heritage buildings which line the streets of Charters Towers.
 Ask for a heritage walking map so that you can see first hand the expert handiwork of the stonemasons and builders of the 19th century.
-Or, hire a CD which will take you on a self drive tour around the city while providing you with excellent commentary and information.
+Or, hire a CD or USB which will take you on a self drive tour around the city while providing you with excellent commentary and information.
 This accredited visitor information centre offers a one stop shop for travel information including maps, brochures and tour bookings.
 Staffed by skilled and knowledgeable locals, the Charters Towers Visitor Information Centre can provide advice on things to see, do, where to sleep and where to eat.

 Hinchinbrook Visitor Information Lounge